Jacob-Pickard/Quiz-App/README.md

+Log - 1/27/25
+    [X] Seperated the questions into their own JS file.
+    [X] Added comments explaining the code throughout all files

+Log - 1/23/25
+    [X] Added 3 more questions to each category, totalling 15 questions now!
+    [X] Randomization re-introduced.
+Seems that AI may have inadvertantly removed it at some point.

+Log - 1/22/25
+    [X] Added the blog page for the purpose of todays class.
+Looks pretty nice!
+Even has a read more/read less function!

 Log - 1/21/25
     [X] CSS Updates, looks much nicer!
     [X] Changed capitlization on the buttons so that they are not in All-Caps [X] An animation which pops up to show you how many points you gained from answering a question.
+    [X] Deployed my website on GH Pages!

 Log - 1/15/25
     [X] Fixed the bug with the Incorrect/Correct indicator